argoproj-labs/argocd-operator/docs/contribute/development.md

 Run the provided shell script to build the operator.
 A container image wil be created locally.

+The path to the `operator-sdk` binary can be overridden with by setting `OPERATOR_SDK`.

 ``` bash
 hack/build.sh
 ```